Home

 Birds: Limpkin

 When did I first spot a Limpkin?
-It was 49 years ago, as the shaggy dog story goes …
+It was 50+ years ago, as the shaggy dog story goes …

 It was December, 1975, and we had about a week before we reported to West Point, New York to wrestle during Winter Break with Coach Leroy Alitz and the Army wrestling team.
 I was with my fellow Yale wrestlers (Jim Bennett, Marty Schwartz, Craig Davis and Neal Brendel) attending the Sunshine Open in Miami, Florida.
-Bennett picked up Craig in New York, Neal in Pittsburgh, me in Baltimore for our roadtrip south.
+Bennett picked up Craig in New York, Neal in Pittsburgh, and me in Baltimore for our roadtrip south.
 Jim Bennett, was the reigning Div.
 1 National Champion at 142 pounds and he was being shadowed that winter by a Sports Illustrated writer, Gene Linden, who joined us in New Haven at many of our practices and then again when we were competing on the road, including flying to meet us in Miami.

-During one extended lull in the tournament schedule, Linden asked if any of us wanted to go to the Everglades for some animal watching.
+During one extended lull in the tournament schedule, Linden asked if any of us wanted to go to the Everglades National Park for some animal watching.
 Without hesitation, I agreed.
 What a cool idea that was!
 I had lost in the second round of the tournament and was a “free agent.”
 Somehow, Linden and I were able to persuade almost all of the others, who were more inclined to sleep-in, to join us for the trip.
-Between quarter finals and semis wrestling rounds Linden took us to the eastern edge of the Everglades National Park.
+Between quarter finals and semis wrestling rounds Linden took us to the eastern edge of the magical Everglades National Park.

 Looking like a cross between a crane and a rail, this wading bird has no close relatives.
 It is widespread in the Central and South American tropics, but enters the United States only in Florida and southern Georgia — which is the territory that has the dietary requirement for this bird: the fresh-water apple snail.
 Mostly solitary, Limpkins may be overlooked as they stalk about in marshes and swamps; they draw attention with their piercing banshee wails, often heard at dawn or at night.
 They are relatively large birds, with adults weighing up to three pounds and boasting a wingspan of up to forty inches.

-The end of the Limpkin story is coming, so hold on.
 Jim Bennett, Marty Schwartz and Neal Brendel had their sights set on winning the Sunshine Open.
 Bennett was not at his fighting weight (too much Christmas pudding), he went up two weight classes to 158#.
 There were 44 wrestlers who registered at that weight.
 He prevailed, but only after seriously challenging his endurance through 8 matches in two days.

 When we headed back up the East Coast, leaving Miami it was 75 °F. We reached the New York State line a day and a half later.
 The temperature had plummeted to 25 °F, and it was a snowing white-out.
 The radiator on Jim Bennett’s Chevy had been having trouble holding water; therefore we had to refill it every 100 miles or so.
 When we finally got to West Point, it was 20°F and when we stopped the engine block froze solid.
 We caught a cab to the barracks at Army.
 Bennett’s car was indeed limping along, like the bird, but it had no extra zip.
 The frozen engine block was not worth fixing.
 The car was totaled.
 The final loss was painful for Bennett.

 We caught a ride back from West Point to New Haven from some of our Yale teammates.
 After the Sunshine Open and the pounding by Coach Alitz and the West Pointers, we felt like crying like banshees in pain and fatigue more than once.
+The West Point workouts were legendary and we all were in servere pain from the multiple days of practice and life wrestling regime.
+We suffered with commissary food to sustain us and only quontset hut barracks to sleep in.
+Such is life in the military.